Somalia

 Recommendations

-- Somalia should conclude and bring into force a Comprehensive Safeguards Agreement and an Additional Protocol with the IAEA.
+Somalia should conclude and bring into force a Comprehensive Safeguards Agreement (CSA) and an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

-- Somalia should also adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT), and ratify the Biological Weapons Convention (BWC).
+Somalia should ratify the CTBT and the Biological Weapons Convention (BWC).